Sign In Forgot Password

 At Congregation Beth Jacob, our vision of a successful synagogue is a diverse, integrated community that revolves around mitzvot, and where the congregants see themselves as partners in creating meaning and connection towards this goal.

-We coordinate projects throughout the year that bring together different ages and groups within the congregation.
-If you’re looking for ways to support the local community this year please join one of these efforts.
+Our Social Action committee coordinates projects throughout the year that bring together different ages and groups within the congregation to support the local community.
+Here are a few volunteer opportunities this fall:

 Volunteer Opportunities